 Willow can be utilized as a tea, syrup, honey, tincture and medicinal oil.
 Not everyone will be willing to take it in tea form as it tastes very bitter.
 Spring and fall are best times to harvest the bark of willow.
 It’s bark scraping time!

 I make a willow honey in the fall and spring, and ingest about ½ to 1 teaspoon several times a week for cancer protection.
 Willow needs steeping for 5-6 weeks in the honey.
 If, after steeping, the honey becomes too thick to strain, simply place the lidded jar in a sauce pan, fill with water, and gently heat for about 10 minutes.
 This will render the honey liquid enough to easily strain from the willow.

 Externally, willow helps heal and relieve the discomfort of sores, cuts, and burns.
 Use as a wash or compress with cooled decoction.
 To make a decoction, put 2 cups of water in a saucepan, add about ¾ oz of dried willow bark, bring to a boil, turn down to medium simmer, and let simmer 10-15 minutes.
 Strain and let cool.
 A washcloth can be dipped into the willow decoction, wrung out, and placed on the affected area.
 Let sit for up to 20 minutes at a time, and repeat as necessary.

 A word regarding wild harvesting plants on your own: It’s important to be 100% certain of your identification before doing ANY harvesting.
-Cedar Mountain Herb School will offer a willow harvesting intensive in May of 2018
+And please don’t harvest any plant before knowing it’s needs, habits, and medicine.
+Thanks!

 For more info regarding apigenin, go to Apigenin: A Promising Molecule for Cancer Prevention